-Identifying, grouping and promoting the cultural heritage of Art faber through, for example: the publication of hitherto unpublished anthologies, thematic texts, international museum exhibitions and the creation of a virtual museum.
+By identifying, grouping and promoting the cultural heritage of Art faber through, for example: the publication of hitherto unpublished anthologies, thematic texts, international museum exhibitions, the creation of a virtual museum.

-Promoting the work of contemporary artists and scientists on the theme of mankind as maker in particular through the creation of a Nouveaux Regards Contemporains (New Contemporary perspectives) collection, museum exhibitions and exhibitions in economic environments, international symposia.
+By promoting the work of contemporary artists and scientists on the theme of Homo Faber, man the maker, in particular through the creation of the collection Nouveaux Regards Contemporains (New contemporary Perspectives) collection, museum exhibitions and exhibitions in economic environments, international symposia.

-This project to promote Art faber has been initiated by businesses, universities (art history, economics, management, law, literature, musicology, sociology and philosophy) and French and international artists.
+This project, which promotes Art faber has been initiated by businesses, universities (art history, economics, management, law, literature, musicology, sociology and philosophy) and French and international artists.

 The project is supported administratively by the Lab.
 Industries & Cultures.

 © 2019 / EDMP, Paris II